2023 Nonfiction Reader Challenge

 Love Overdue by Pamela Morsi.
 A Little Life by Hanya Yanagihara

-The World on a Plate: 40 Cuisines, 100 Recipes and the Stories Behind Them by Mina Holland
+The World on a Plate: 40 Cuisines, 100 Recipes and the Stories Behind Them by Mina Holland The Secret Lives of Great Authors by Robert Schnakenberg

 The Heat of the Day by Elizabeth Bowen.
 Killers of the Flower Moon by David Grann